 Sustainable Packaging

-Nearly everything that leaves a Domino’s store leaves in the same type packaging: corrugated cardboard boxes.
-Domino’s currently has two corrugated box suppliers, each of which provide boxes made from more than 70 percent recycled content.
+Nearly everything that leaves a Domino’s store leaves in the same type of packaging: corrugated cardboard boxes.
+Domino’s currently has two corrugated box suppliers, each of which provide boxes made from more than 70% recycled content.
 Both box suppliers maintain certified fiber sourcing and chain-of custody certifications using third-party audits.

 Animal Care